Did you know virgin coconut oil contains a powerful antimicrobial called Lauric acid?

 So if you eat coconut oil, will you get the same immune-boosting effects that mothers pass onto their babies with breast milk?

-Dr. Kabara's research shows the immune-boosting effect is only seen when Lauric acid is broken down into monoglycerides before you digest them.
+Unfortunately, Dr. Kabara’s research showed that the immune-boosting effects of lauric acid in coconut oil is only seen when the lauric acid is broken down into monoglycerides before you digest them.

-Further studies showed your body can only get about 1 - 6% Monolaurin from any available Lauric acid.
-And this enzymatic conversion also depends on the total amount of Lauric acid found in the coconut oil you're eating.
+It turns out that the enzymatic conversion also depends on the total amount of lauric acid found in the coconut oil you’re eating.

-Dr. Kabara believes you need a minimum 3 - 9 grams per day of Monolaurin for effective antiviral and antimicrobial effects.
+Dr. Kabara believes you need at least 3 – 9 grams of Monolaurin per day for an effective antiviral and antimicrobial effects.

-That being said, you would need to ingest about 300 - 900 ml. of coconut oil per day.
-This is a large amount of oil and you'd probably get an upset stomach or diarrhea from eating this much pure coconut oil.
+This means you would need to eat about 300 – 900 ml. of coconut oil per day.
+That’s a lot of coconut oil to digest and you’d probably get an upset stomach or diarrhea from eating this much oil.

-These delicious macaroons are lactose-free, gluten-free, sulfite-free, wheat-free and no trans fats.
-Not only do these coconut treats taste great, you also get a healthy dose of Lauric acid.
-Who could argue with that?
+This product is lactose-free, gluten-free, sulphite-free, wheat-free and no trans fats.
+Not only do these coconut treats taste great, you also get a healthy dose of lauric acid.

-Realizing the potential for Monolaurin, Dr. Kabara invented a supplement form of lauric acid called Lauricidin.
+Realizing the potential for Monolaurin, Dr. Kabara invented a supplement form called Lauricidin.

 This cutting-edge product is a potent form of Monolaurin that's easily digested and used by your body.
 It comes as tiny little pellets of lauric acid mixed with glycerin.

-If you want more information on the research side of Lauric acid, visit Lauric.org.
-You'll get the latest information on clinical research and studies using Lauric acid against Lipid Coated Viruses (LCVs) such as HIV, Measles virus, Herpes virus, and the Cytomegalovirus.
+For more information on the research side of Lauric acid, visit Lauric.org.
+It provides the latest information on clinical research and studies using Lauric acid against Lipid Coated Viruses (LCVs) such as HIV, Measles virus, Herpes virus, and the Cytomegalovirus.

 Fatty Acids and Derivatives as Antimicrobial Agents Antimicrobial Agents and Chemotherapy 2(l):23-28 (1972) Kabara.
 J.J..
 Conley.
 A J.- Swieczkowski.
 D M. Ismail, I.A .
 Lie Ken Jie and Gunstone, F D Antimicrobial Action of Isomeric Fatty Acids on Group A Streptococcus Journal of Medicinal Chemistry 16:1060-1063 (1973).